All your questions answered!

 As an adopter, you will gain parental responsibility for the child.
 This includes being financially responsible for them into adulthood.
 You will have the same entitlements as other parents so we would encourage you to look into whether you would be eligible to receive certain benefits to supplement your income, such as tax credits, child benefit, etc.

-Many adopters have been married before, or have been in significant relationships.
-Ex-partners, particularly those you may have cared for children with or set up a household with, will often need to be contacted for us to ascertain whether there are any concerns that would impact on your ability to care for a child.
+Many adopters have been married before, or have been in previous relationships.
+Previous partners, particularly those you may have cared for children with or set up a household with, will need to be contacted for us to ascertain whether there are any concerns that would impact on your ability to care for a child.

 This would be done very sensitively and after a discussion with you first.